 Sometimes, teachers might invite other people that work in the school that you might be unsure of who they are.
 All of the people invited to the meeting should know about your child and their educational battles.
 As the child’s parent, you might also want to invite a babysitter, tutor, or anyone that works with your child on a regular basis.

 Once the team has been created, there will be a meeting to discuss the child’s present performance, strengths, and weaknesses.
 From those, individualized goals will be written to help the child make progress in the classroom.
-The plan will be typed and signed by each member of the team if everyone agrees on the goals.
+Each team member will type and sign the plan if everyone agrees on the goals.

 If you recognize a few or all of these steps, your child might have an IEP.
 If you are still unsure, ask your child’s teacher.
 You do not want to miss out on the McKay Scholarship, now known as the Florida Empowerment Scholarship!